codemagic-ci-cd/codemagic-docs/content/billing/pricing.md

 - Private Slack channel

-Dedicated macOS hosts (Intel or Apple Silicon) are also available on request.
+Dedicated macOS hosts (Intel or Apple silicon) are also available on request.
 A dedicated host is only used by your organization and provides 2 VMs which can be configured with the software you require.
 Dedicated hosts can also be EU-based.

 This plan is recommended if you need to go through a **security compliance process**, **vendor registration** or have special requirements such as an **NDA**, **DPA**, **dedicated hosts**, or **custom base images** or other account management services.